-ALL IMPLANTS: After good surgical exposure of the bony surface, the position For the implant should be determined and a guide hole should be made using our round-head bur, taken down into the cortical bone to the level of the neck beneath the bur head.
+ALL IMPLANTS: After good surgical exposure of the bony surface, the position for the implant should be determined and a guide hole should be made using our round-head bur, taken down into the cortical bone to the level of the neck beneath the bur head.
 Do not attempt to drill deeper with the round bur using the guidehole for position; the color-coded drill bits will be utilized to drill the hole to the desired depth.
-The color codingon the bits indicates the diameter of the bit.
-Almost all drilling (Excluding all MCl and QS -3.75mm D and NL-QSI implants if not used with conical drills) should commence using the 2.0 millimeter bit.
+The color coding on the bits indicates the diameter of the bit.
+Almost all drilling (Excluding all MCI)) should commence using the 2.0 millimeter bit or lance drill.
 The bits are used ingraduated order to slowly increase the diameter of the implant hole until the desired diameter is reached.
-This will allow safe progression and decrease trauma to the surrounding bony structures.
-The accurate depth of thehole is determined by the length of each particular implant and is indicated by the depth lines around each bit, inorder to allow good position of the implant in the bone so that its end is flush with the alveolar ridge.
+This will allow safe progression and decrease trauma to the surrounding bone structures.
+The accurate depth of the hole is determined by the length of each particular implant and is indicated by the depth lines around each bit, inorder to allow good position of the implant in the bone so that its end is flush with the alveolar ridge.

+QSI/SNAP- PROTOCOL:

-QSI - PROTOCOL: The best conical hole for the planned conical implant is achieved by using the appointed conical drilling bit.
+The best conical hole for the planned conical implant is achieved by using the appointed conical drilling bit.
 All bits, with the exception of the final regular bit, are inserted in turn till the required depthline reaches the alveolar ridge.
 The final regular bit is inserted gently to a depth of only the necessary situation.
-The drilling protocols of tapered holes are presented in Table A.
+The drilling protocols of tapered holes are presented in Table A. Ritter conical drills CDEP have a Stopper-sytem included which assures correct drilling depth, preventing drilling deeper than required.

-protocols of tapered holes are presented in Table A. The most efficient method of drilling has been found to be achieved through the use of conical drilling bits.
-Wehighly recommend that our customers acquire the conical drilling bits.
-The conical drilling bit for each diameteris suitable for eve implant length in that diameter.
-Where the conical drilling bits are not available, it is possible to achieve the desired tafpering of the hole byre-drilling with two slighter larger bits taken down only to a partial depth.
-The first bit, slightly larger than the bit used to reach the desired depth of the implant hole, drills only 2/3 of the total depth, and the second, slightlylarger than the first, drills only 1/3 of the depth, thus creating a staged or conical tapered hole.
+The most efficient method of drilling has been found to be achieved through the use of conical drilling bits.
+We highly recommend that our customers acquire the conical drilling bits.
+The conical drilling bit for each diameter is suitable for every implant length in that diameter.
+Where the conical drilling bits are not available, it is possible to achieve the desired tapering of the hole by re-drilling with two slighter larger bits taken down only to a partial depth.
+The first bit, slightly larger than the bit used to reach the desired depth of the implant hole, drills only 2/3 of the total depth, and the second, slightly larger than the first, drills only 1/3 of the depth, thus creating a staged or conical tapered hole.